-We had cash and cash equivalents of \$241.7 million as of December 31, 2020.
+We had cash, cash equivalents, restricted cash, and marketable securities of \$454.6 million, which consists of \$37.6 million in cash and cash equivalents, \$0.5 million in restricted cash, and \$416.5 million in marketable securities as of December 31, 2021.
 We generally hold our cash in interest-bearing money market accounts.
 We believe that historical fluctuations in interest rates have not had a material effect on our results of operations during the periods presented.

-Due to the low risk profile of our investments, a hypothetical one percentage point change in interest rates during the period presented would not have had a material impact on our consolidated financial statements included elsewhere in this prospectus.
+Due to the low risk profile of our marketable securities, a hypothetical ten percentage point change in interest rates during the period presented would not have had a material impact on our financial statements included elsewhere in this report.